prostep-ivip-e-V/vec/wiki/content/specifications/vec/guidelines/product-definition/component-instances/index.md

 Before reading these implementation guidelines, it is highly recommended to read the "{{< vec-diagram "instances-of-components/instantiation-of-components" >}}" section in the VEC Online Model Description.
 {{% /callout %}}

-This Implementation Guideline complements the Specification Chapter {{< vec-diagram "instances-of-components/instantiation-of-components" >}} with concrete examples and detailed definitions for specific use cases.
+This Implementation Guideline complements the Specification Chapter {{< vec-diagram "instances-of-components/instantiation-of-components" >}} with concrete examples and detailed definitions for specific use cases. _Component instantiation_ in the context of the VEC means the specific usage of a component in a defined function, location or place. _Instantiation_ implies that there is something to be instantiated, which is the type definition.
+This type definition is often referred to as _part master data_ or _component specification_.
+For example a "black connector with 12 pins" is a type definition, where as the "connector of the left head light (black with 12 pins)" is an instance.

 The figure below gives a brief overview of how instantiation of components fit into the overall picture of the VEC and how this different for {{< vec-class "PartOccurrence" >}}s and {{< vec-class "PartUsage" >}}s.